Key takeaways

 Aside from your down payment, closing costs typically add up to about 3% to 5% of the loan amount.
 You can bring a cashier’s check or certified check to pay, or arrange a wire transfer.

-Ready for Homeownership?
+Ready for homeownership?

-- Cleaning and maintaining the gutters.
+- Cleaning and maintaining gutters to prevent water damage.

-- Changing furnace filters regularly.
+- Changing furnace filters on a regular schedule.